To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 "He comes home with this and I am beyond frustrated that someone would write this on a child's work.
 Such great motivation."

-However, it seems not everyone feels the same way as Chris, as a counter-petition on Change.com has now also been set up in support of the teacher, saying her actions - while 'wrong' - shouldn't lead to her dismissal.
+It seems not everyone felt the same way as Chris, as a counter-petition on Change.com was set up in support of the teacher, saying her actions - while 'wrong' - shouldn't lead to her dismissal.

 "I think her comment was aimed at the parents and perfectly warranted.
 Get off of social media and practice with your child!!" one person commented.